• Mental Health

 Throughout the process, let the person know that they are not at fault for their complicated experience with grief.
 Persistent complicated bereavement disorder is a problem that comes with little warning.

-Practical Ways to Cope with Persistent Complex Bereavement Disorder
+8 Ways to Cope With Persistent Complex Bereavement Disorder

-Some effective ways to cope with persistent complex bereavement disorder include the following:6
+Here are eight ways to cope with persistent complex bereavement disorder:6

 Denying and pushing away your feelings of grief and loss is never a good idea because they will always reemerge.
 Plan to spend some time each day remembering the loved one and recalling pleasant memories, while accepting the sadness you feel.